 The combination of these projected conditions could increase the likelihood of damage to structures within the lease premises during the term of the lease.
-The ramp and dock are adaptable to variable water levels but may require more frequent maintenance to avoid dislodgement and ensure continued function during and after storm seasons.
-The fixed residence, deck, and bank protection may need reinforcement to withstand higher levels of flood exposure.
+The ramp and floating dock are adaptable to variable water levels, but may require more frequent maintenance to avoid dislodgement and ensure continued function during and after storm seasons.
+The fixed portions of the deck, residence, and pilings may need reinforcement to withstand higher levels of flood exposure.
 Regular maintenance, as required by the lease, will reduce the likelihood of severe structural degradation or dislodgement.
 Pursuant to the proposed lease, the Applicant acknowledges that the lease premises and adjacent upland are located in an area that may be subject to effects of climate change, including sea-level rise.